-On December 31, 2020, we had 1,354 employees, the majority of which have been employed by Taboola for over two years.
+On December 31, 2021, we had approximately 1,800 employees, the majority of which have been employed by Taboola for over two years (including service periods of persons employed by Connexity prior to Taboola's acquisition of Connexity).
 We have approximately 500 employees working in research and development, with an average tenure of three years.

-As of December 31, 2020, our employees are not covered by a collective bargaining agreement, except as required by law under arrangements in France, Spain, and Brazil, covering a total of approximately 47 employees.
+As of December 31, 2021, our employees are not covered by a collective bargaining agreement, except as required by law under arrangements in France, Spain, and Brazil, covering a total of approximately 60 employees.
 We have never experienced a general strike or similar work stoppage.